What's the Best Dog Food for Golden Retrievers?

 Loyal, intelligent, loving, gentle

-Health Considerations for Golden Retrievers
+Health Considerations

-Like most sporting breeds, the Golden Retriever needs a lot of exercise.
+Like most sporting breeds, the Golden Retrievers needs a lot of exercise.
 It was, after all, bred for lots of time in the outdoors on the move, and has a naturally athletic, muscular build.
-Even if you’re not a hunter and your Golden’s a city dog, the breed does need an active lifestyle that includes outdoor play.
+Even if you’re not a hunter and your golden’s a city dog, the breed does need an active lifestyle that includes outdoor play.
 If they are not given this kind of lifestyle, it may lead to behavioral problems.
-So the Golden does need enough calories to support its ideally high level of activity, however this is a fine line, as the breed can be prone to obesity as well.
+So the golden does need enough calories to support its ideally high level of activity, however this is a fine line, as the breed can be prone to obesity as well.
 Be careful that they don’t get an excess of their food, of treats, or of table scraps — especially those high in fat.
 Goldens also are at a heightened risk of cancer, heart conditions, eye problems, skin problems, and joint issues.

 Cancer

 More than half of all Golden Retrievers die of cancer.
 Osteosarcoma, lymphoma, and hemangiosarcoma are some common types.
-While Cancer unfortunately can't always be prevented, we recommend seeking responsible, proactive breeders who have genetics tested.
-From a health and nutrition standpoint, the best thing you can do to prevent some Cancers in Golden Retrievers are:
+While cancer unfortunately can't always be prevented, we recommend seeking responsible, proactive breeders who have genetics tested.
+From a health and nutrition standpoint, the best thing you can do to prevent some cancers in Golden Retrievers are:

 Heart Conditions